 Press Ctrl+ to make text larger

 Welcome to 3D Design at the University of Plymouth.
-Plymouth is the UK's 6 largest university and is consistently ranked among the top three modern design universities.
-We are the top university for Student Satisfaction in Art & Design in the South West, as witnessed by reviews carried out by external bodies such as NSS, where we recently received two 100% satisfaction rating.
-Plymouth is a national leader for teaching excellence, our students give us excellent feedback.
-We are renowned for the amount of contact time, the quality of small group work and one-to-one tutorial.
-We are located at the prestigious modern Roland Levinsky Building right in the centre of Plymouth and most accommodation is within walking distance.
+Plymouth is one of the UK's 10 largest universities and is consistently ranked among the top three modern design universities.
+Plymouth is a national leader for teaching excellence, and we are renowned for the amount of contact time and the quality of small group work and one-to-one tutorial.
+We are located at the prestigious modern Roland Levinsky Building right in the centre of Plymouth.
+The city and most accommodation is within walking distance, and so is the sea.
 We are committed to provide the highest quality of teaching and research and 50% of our research were judged as showing international excellence.

 The Guardian placed Plymouth's Art and Design courses above many of the best known design universities.
-With over 30,000 students and 3000 staff, Plymouth offers a comprehensive range of academic programmes at undergraduate, postgraduate and research level.
+With around 30,000 students and 3000 staff, Plymouth offers a comprehensive range of academic programmes at undergraduate, postgraduate and research level.
 Sustainable design is embedded into all modules, and Plymouth has won top honours in a list of green awards including being the UK's greenest university.
 In Design, we offer both BA undergraduate and MA postgraduate degrees.
 Our BA (Hons) degree courses are suitable for students from Foundation, A Levels (from both Art and Design Technology), Progression from HND courses, Mature and Overseas.
-We welcome international students from over 120 different countries and has an International office with a specialist team of experts who can assist and support you before and after your arrival.
-Our students come from all over the Uk, Europe, Asia and the US.
+We welcome international students from over 120 different countries and have an International office with a specialist team of experts who can assist and support you before and after your arrival.
 We work in close partnership with 16 FE colleges, 2 HE colleges and with several establishments throughout the UK's south-west peninsula.
-A newly set up Foundation Course with PUIC offers international students Foundation courses as a route into BA 3D Design.
+A newly set up Foundation Course with PUIC offers international students Foundation courses direct entrance into BA 3D Design.

 The course recognises that students with design potential may not always have the right qualifications, therefore we invite all eligible applicants for a visit or interview.
 The majority of students come from A Levels or Foundation courses, and we welcome students from other backgrounds and ages.
-A new International Design Foundation course run by PUIC (Plymouth University International College) offers direct entrance into our BA degree.
 Progression into MA Design postgraduate degree attracts discounted fees.
 The University of Plymouth is one of only two universities to have been awarded seven prestigious National Teaching Fellowships and also demonstrates research of both national and international excellence.
-With a track record of 'widening participation', business partnerships and vocational courses, it has a high rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.
+With a track record of 'widening participation', business partnerships and vocational courses, it has a good rate of graduate employment and is committed to improving the student experience, demonstrated by significant investment in new facilities.

 Special Features All students have their own desk space in our modern open plan studios, designed to encourage cross year dialog.
 All our staff are professionals in their field, including consultants from major practices like IDEO, Tangerine and Cambridge Consultants.
 You finish a project every 6 weeks, with good access to hands-on making in our well supported workshops, giving you lots of opportunities to add to your CV.
 All 1st year students are inducted together in the first term, and encouraged to trial three disciplines before confirming or changing.
 There is a cross-year 'Carousel' module after Christmas which teams up 1st and 2nd years, a trans-disciplinary module which involves other experts from the whole university such as marine, business and robotics, and an external context module which takes on the most prestigious competitions.
 We create products, furniture, services, environments, interiors, single unique objects, ceramics and ideas.
 Our staff offer regular contact hours with students and relish constructive debate.
 We offer an ever growing international exchange programme for level two and throughout all levels cultural field trips are undertaken.
 Our students are highly visible in the media and continue to make a huge impact on the design community.
 Their work is, insightful, material conscious, informed by current technologies and above all, useful.
 We offer four main routes to undergraduate study: Product Design, Spatial & Interiors, Designer Maker, and 3D Design (combined) which is a popular choice for those training to be teachers.